wdawson/okta.github.io/_source/_authentication-guide/social-login/index.md

 * **Support for Multiple Social Profiles** Multiple Social Profiles can all be linked to one Okta user.

-* **Support for Webhooks:** Make callouts to your application during user registration and/or account linking.
-For example: prompt a user for additional attributes before linking their account, or enable a customized validation or confirmation flow.

 * **OAuth 2.0 Scope Configuration:** Specify OAuth 2.0 scopes to fully control which Social Profile attributes are linked to Okta.

 ### The Social Login Process